Nathor69/Nathor69/README.md

-### Hi my name is Nathor, i like computing and coding💻h
+### Hi my name is Nathor, i like computing and coding💻
-- I'm learning python with internet
 - I have start coding with HTML/CSS
+- I'm learning python
 <br />

 ### Languages and Tools: